Sigmoid Colon Cancer Quiz

 • Lower abdominal pain

-• Has your stool become thin and narrow (like a pencil)?
+• Is your stool thin and narrow like a pencil?

 Treatment for sigmoid colon cancer depends on the extent and how far the cancer has spread.
 Treatment options include surgery to remove the cancer, chemotherapy, and radiation therapy.